helloSystem/Artwork/README.md

 ## Contributing

 Please look up the location of an icon in `elementary-xfce`, then create an icon in the corresponding location in `elementary-hello`.
+When contributing icons, please also add a `.svg` in the `scalable` directory next to the various sizes of `.png` files.

 To quickly find the name for an icon (not its various symlinks), use something like